Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> In life you need either inspiration or desperation.
+> You don't get in life what you want; you get in life what you are.

 <!-- QUOTE_END -->